-On November 18, 2013, concurrently with the consummation of our IPO, we entered into an interest free \$30.0 million revolving credit facility with our Sponsor, or the \$30 Million Revolving Credit Facility, with an original term of five years from the closing date, to be used for general partnership purposes.
+On November 18, 2013, concurrently with the consummation of our IPO, we entered into an interest-free \$30.0 million revolving credit facility with our Sponsor, or the \$30 Million Revolving Credit Facility, with an original term of five years from the closing date, to be used for general partnership purposes.
 No amounts have been drawn under the facility since 2013 (amounts drawn in 2013 were fully repaid in early 2014).
-On November 14, 2018, we extended our \$30 Million Revolving Credit Facility with our Sponsor for an additional five-year term on terms and conditions substantially similar to the existing credit facility.
-As of December 31, 2021 and the date of this annual report, the full amount remains undrawn under this facility.
+On November 14, 2018, we extended our \$30 Million Revolving Credit Facility with our Sponsor for an additional five-year term, until November 14, 2023, on terms and conditions substantially similar to the existing credit facility.
+The \$30.0 Million Revolving Credit Facility expired and was not renewed.